decidim/decidim/docs/advanced/initiatives_configs.md

 ## Collect participant personal data on signature

-If ticked, it enables a form (see <<personal-data-form-enabled>>) that users will have to fill in order to sign the initiative.
+If ticked, it enables a form that users will have to fill in order to sign the initiative.
 The info gathered in that form will be exported along the signatures in the pdf export.

 ![personal data form](https://i.imgur.com/MnZFEQJ.png)

 _Default personal data collection form_